abetterinternet/zk-cred-longfellow/src/fields/README.md

 logic for primes that have a "plus" in their decomposition.
 For these cases, we can fall back to using Word-by-word Montgomery.

-The upstream fiat-crypto crate uses Word-by-word Montgomery for the P-256 base field, and it uses Unsaturated Solinas for the P-521 base field.

-For $\mathbb{F}_p128$, we use the Word-by-word Montgomery algorithm, since Unsaturated Solinas runs into the same issues as with the P-256 base field.

 # Generating addition chain exponentiation routines

 Multiplicative inverse operations are implemented with addition chain